yousefelassal/quote-cron/README.md

 > A business that makes nothing but money is a poor business.

 > Friendship without self-interest is one of the rare and beautiful things of life.

+> When you are offended at any man's fault, turn to yourself and study your own failings.
+Then you will forget your anger.